lambergmiki/IoT-Summer-2025/README.md

 When I started this project, the initial idea was to monitor the household temperature, since the ambient temperature in my household can significantly vary during summer and massively impact the proofing of my pizza doughs.
 I began with a basic starter kit that included a thermistor, an _analog sensor_, rather than something like a _digital_ DHT11 (which measures temperature and humidity), deeming it redundant for my end purposes.
 I simply wanted a temperature monitor which would ping me if the temperature went below or above X or Y degrees, allowing me to take appropriate measures for the pizza dough (e.g. placing it in the fridge if too warm, or opposite if too cold).

-With either a thermistor or DS18B20, building this monitor using this tutorial should take approximately 10–15 hours.
+With either a thermistor or DS18B20 [(more on this in Objective)](#objective), building this monitor using this tutorial should take approximately 10–15 hours.

 P.S.
 If any term is unfamiliar to you, please refer to the [Glossary](#glossary).